Tulkarm Camp: History

 In 1950, the Tulkarm Camp was established by UNRWA in the city, comprising an area of 0.18 km2.
 Most of the refugees who resided in the camp came from Jaffa, Caesarea and Haifa.
 Today it is the second largest Palestinian refugee camp in the West Bank.

 During the early months of First Intifada on 26 April 1989 Izam Omar Hasan, aged 8, was shot dead by Israeli soldiers.
 On the same day Samar Muhammad Manid, aged 9, was shot in the eye with a plastic bullet.
 He died 5 days later.
-In March 1990, responding to questions from a member of Knesset, Minister of Defence Yitzak Rabin stated the army was active in Tulkarm at the time of the deaths and that in the case of the 9-year old the Military Police Investigation was continuing; in the case of the 8-year-old an officer was reprimanded for firing five plastic bullets breaking operational orders, but it could not be established if he killed the boy because no autopsy was carried out.
+In March 1990, responding to questions from a member of Knesset, Minister of Defence Yitzak Rabin stated the army was active in Tulkarm at the time of the deaths and that in the case of the 9-year-old the Military Police Investigation was continuing; in the case of the 8-year-old an officer was reprimanded for firing five plastic bullets breaking operational orders, but it could not be established if he killed the boy because no autopsy was carried out.

 On 31 May Muhammad Hamadan, aged 8 months, was shot dead by soldiers while being carried by his mother in Tulkarm refugee camp.

+In 2023, the IDF launched a raid on the camp as part of the spillover of the Gaza war.

+On 3 October 2024 the Israeli military carried out an airstrike on the camp, killing 20 people.